10 steps to successfully simplify your small business accounting - Image of a woman doing her accounts | Crunch

 Whichever method you choose, it’s vitally important to keep your records up to date and make sure you claim all of your business expenses to stay as tax-efficient as possible.

-You can read more about the expenses you can claim as a sole trader or as a limited company in our two dedicated articles, and if you’re looking for a simple, affordable solution, you can find out more about Crunch Free on our free bookkeeping software page.
+You can read more about the expenses you can claim as a sole trader or as a limited company in our two dedicated articles, and if you’re looking for a simple, affordable solution, you can find out more about it on our bookkeeping software page.

 Bookkeeping is all about recording your incomings and outgoings.
 It’s one of the most important financial management tasks you’ll have to undertake as a small business owner – play fast and loose with your bookkeeping, and you’ll lose track of how much cash your business has to pay your taxes or to keep your business going.